ctjaume/Python-Warm-Up/README.md

-# PYTHON-SQL EXERCICES (SPANISH)
+# PYTHON-WARM-UP-BASICS/CLASS CREATION

 ## Description

-Some basic Python exercices to warm up.
+Python_1: Some basic Python exercices to warm up.
+Python_2: Creation of a Class

-Feel free to check them to improve your basic Python skills
+Feel free to check this in order to improve your basic Python skills

 ## Installation